springboardmentor112r-Agri/AI_CarAssistant/README.md

-AI Car Lease/Loan Contract Review Assistant
+# AI Car Lease / Loan Contract Assistant
- Overview
-This project is an AI-based system designed to analyze car lease or loan contracts.
-It extracts important financial and legal information from contract documents and provides structured insights, risk evaluation, and decision support to help users make informed choices.

-Features

-Contract Analysis
-- Upload contract PDF
-- Extract key details:
-  - Interest Rate (APR)
-  - Monthly Payment
-  - Lease Duration
-  - VIN Number
+## About this project

+When I first looked at a car lease or loan contract, I realized how difficult it is to understand.
+These documents are long, full of legal terms, and most people don’t really know what they are signing.

+The goal is simple:
+Take a complex contract and explain it in a way anyone can understand.

+## What problem I am solving

+Many people:
+- Don’t understand interest rates properly
-  - Penalty clauses
+- Miss penalty clauses

- Risk & Decision Analysis
-- Contract Quality Score
-- Risk Percentage and Risk Level (Low / Moderate / High)
-- Financial Risk and Legal Risk categorization
-- Final Verdict (Good Deal / Caution / Not Recommended)

- Intelligent Insights
-- Red Flag detection (penalty, termination, etc.)
-- Explainable output ("Why this result")
-- Key Issue identification
-- Decision Guide for users

- Negotiation Support
-- Smart suggestions for improving contract terms
+- Don’t know if a deal is good or bad

+Because of this, they can end up making poor financial decisions.

+## My idea

+The idea behind this project is to act like a personal assistant for car contracts.

+Instead of reading everything manually, the user can:
+1. Upload the contract
+2. Let the system analyze it
+3. Get a clear explanation and decision

+## What the system does

-Contract Comparison
+### Contract Analysis
-- Compare two contracts
-- Identify better contract based on APR
-- Provide reasoning

-Conversational Assistant
-- Simple chatbot to answer queries about contract terms

-Complete Workflow

-1. User uploads a contract PDF
+The user uploads a PDF contract.
-2. System extracts text using PyPDF2
-3. Important values are identified using pattern matching:
+The system extracts:
-   - APR
+- Interest rate (APR)
-   - Payment
+- Monthly payment
 - Duration
-   - VIN
+- VIN number
 - Penalties

-4. Data is structured into a readable format
+### Risk Analysis
+The system evaluates how risky the contract is:
+- Contract Quality Score (out of 100)
+- Risk percentage
+- Risk level (Low, Moderate, High)

+### Decision Support
+The system helps the user decide:
+- Final verdict (Good Deal / Proceed with Caution / Not Recommended)
+- Explanation of result
+- Suggestions for improvement
+- Decision guide

+### Contract Comparison
+- Upload two contracts
+- System compares them
+- Suggests the better contract

+### Chat Assistant
+User can ask questions like:
+- What is APR?
+- What is risk?
+- Is this contract good?

+The chatbot gives simple answers and can also use the analyzed contract.

+## How it works (simple flow)

+1. User uploads contract
+2. System reads PDF using PyPDF2
+3. Important data is extracted using regex
-5. Risk analysis is performed using rule-based logic
+4. Risk is calculated using rule-based logic
-6. Red flags and key issues are identified
-7. Suggestions and decision guidance are generated
+5. Insights and suggestions are generated
-8. Output is displayed via FastAPI Swagger UI

-Tech Stack
+6. Results are shown in the frontend

+## System Workflow

+1. Upload contract
+2. Extract text
+3. Extract key values
+4. Calculate risk
+5. Generate insights
+6. Display results

+## API Endpoints

+- `/analyze/` → Analyze contract
+- `/compare/` → Compare contracts
+- `/chat/` → Chat assistant

+## Technologies used

 - Python
 - FastAPI
 - PyPDF2
-- Regex (pattern-based extraction)
+- Regex
-- Swagger UI (API interface)

- Sample Output
+- HTML, CSS, JavaScript

+## How to run

+### Step 1: Run backend
+uvicorn main:app --reload

+### Step 2: Open frontend
+Open `index.html` in your browser

+## What makes this project useful

+- Makes complex contracts easy to understand
-- APR: 9.25%
+- Saves time
-- Monthly Payment: ₹18,500
-- Risk Level: Moderate
-- Contract Quality Score: 80
-- Final Verdict: Proceed with Caution

- Demo Video

-System Design Approach

-- Focus on backend intelligence and contract understanding
-- Rule-based analysis for risk evaluation
-- Explainable outputs for better user understanding
+- Helps users make better decisions
+- Highlights hidden risks

+## Future improvements

-- Designed as a scalable system that can integrate AI models
+- Use AI models for better understanding

- Future Scope

-- Integration with Large Language Models (LLMs)
-- VIN-based vehicle data APIs
+- Add real vehicle data using VIN
-- Real-time vehicle price estimation
+- Improve chatbot intelligence
+- Build full mobile/web application

+## My contribution

+- Designed the idea
+- Built backend logic
-- Full frontend (web/mobile application)
+- Created frontend UI
+- Implemented risk analysis system
-- Advanced negotiation chatbot
+- Added chatbot functionality

-Swagger UI is used as the frontend interface for interaction and demonstration.